hackarias/playlist-crud-app/README.md

 1. Run "pip install -r requirements.txt" to install all dependencies.
 1. Once it's done, run "python project3.py"
 1. Browse to localhost:5000 in your browser and sign in with your Facebook or Google+ account.

+# TODO #
+Add some style and make it pretty.
+Implement deletion of content using post request.
+Add support for images.
+Add more endpoints (XML or RSS).